Product designers play a significant part in shaping the world around them - socially, environmentally, economically and culturally.

 I’ve been buoyed by the next generation of creativity and talent.
 What we set out to achieve with GravityLight resonates strongly with students, which is gratifying.
 It is even used as source material on some university courses: Brown runs a module on it.
 I have three times had the surreal experience of beaming my giant face into a Brown lecture theatre via Skype, creating a scene reminiscent of George Orwell’s dystopian 1984.
 At the end we would run a bizarre Q&A, where students would approach the stage, on which was perched a mini version of me on a laptop screen, and pose their questions down the lens of a webcam.

 I visited Warwick University to be part of their TedX, and was interviewed by an undergrad.
-To my huge relief, instead of topics like ‘invention’ or ‘how all this makes me feel’, I was posed a series of insightful, switched-on and pertinent questions: “Given endemic corruption is the single biggest barrier to economic development in many of the regions where you hope to affect change, how do you plan to navigate the inevitable challenges and risks this will pose?”.
+To my huge relief, instead of topics like ‘invention’ or ‘how all this makes me feel’, which were most common in my brushes with previous interviewers, I was posed a series of insightful, switched-on and pertinent questions: “Given endemic corruption is the single biggest barrier to economic development in many of the regions where you hope to affect change, how do you plan to navigate the inevitable challenges and risks this will pose?”.
 What a question.
 There is no way I could have penned that at twenty.

 There are so many examples I could give of the inspiration I have taken from the next generation: the excellent work I’ve seen through the Creative Conscience awards, the bright and inspiring minds of the girls at the Deraja Academy in Kenya.
 The wealth of information accessible to those coming through is shaping their world view in a far more rounded and expansive way than was possible in the past.